Basic maintenance KPI metrics

 Introducing the balanced scorecard approach

 The balanced scorecard approached was first introduced in the early 1990’s and encouraged managers to track performance using a variety of metrics.
 The central idea is to avoid optimizing one area at the expense of another.
 Increasing machine availability by stocking an excessive number of spare parts – OEE improves, but inventory costs skyrocket as well.
 The age-old practice of measuring performance based solely on financial indicators alone has been found to be inadequate and missing the whole picture.
-Hence, a new school of thought has emerged that reconciles high-level financial measures with more practical day-to-day indicators.
+Hence, a new school of thought has emerged that reconciles high-level financial measures with more practical day-to-day key performance indicators (KPIs).

 Balanced scorecards provide a clear and effective approach to capturing a high-level view of the organization.